Population Structures and Fertility

 data_sources configuration pattern that lets you override individual

-keys with a scalar, DataFrame, or callable without rebuilding the artifact
+keys with a scalar, DataFrame, or callable (see Data sources).

 Data keys